fa1kk/win-wallpaper/README.md

-  --version          show program's version number and exit --dir <directory>  enter the directory to apply solid wallpapers to, includes offline images --rgb <hex code>   enter the desired rgb value in hex format --win7             enables windows 7 support
+  --version          show program's version number and exit --dir <directory>  enter the directory to apply solid wallpapers to, includes offline images --rgb <hex code>   enter the desired rgb value in hex format --win7             enables Windows 7 support
 ```

 - Examples

-    - ``win-wallpaper --dir "C:" --rgb #000000`` will replace the wallpapers on the current install with solid black images.
+    - **win-wallpaper --dir "C:" --rgb #000000** will replace the wallpapers on the current install with solid black images

-    - ``win-wallpaper --dir "C:\temp" --rgb #A01EE6`` will replace the wallpapers in the mounted image ``C:\temp`` with solid purple images.
+    - **win-wallpaper --dir "C:\temp" --rgb #A01EE6** will replace the wallpapers in the mounted image **C:\temp** with solid purple images

-Use [this website](https://www.rapidtables.com/convert/color/rgb-to-hex.html) to get the desired RGB hex code values.
+Use [this website](https://www.rapidtables.com/convert/color/rgb-to-hex.html) to get the desired RGB hex code values

-- This registry key may be required on Windows 7:
+- This registry key may be required on Windows 7

     ```
     [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI\Background]
     "OEMBackground"=dword:00000001
     ```

-- This registry key may be required on Windows 7+:
+- This registry key may be required on Windows 7+

     ```
     [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer]